pmean/build-website/text/07/PeritonealDialysisa.md

 author: Steve Simon
 source: http://www.pmean.com/07/PeritonealDialysis.html
 date: 2007-11-15
+category:
-category: Blog post
+- Blog post
+tags:
-tags: Adverse events in clinical trials
+- Adverse events in clinical trials
 output: html_document
 ---
-**[StATS]: Monitoring adverse events during peritoneal dialysis (created 2007-11-15)**.

 One of the doctors I was working with had an interesting data set examining adverse events in patients with peritoneal dialysis.
 These patients start treatment with peritoneal dialysis on a specific day and